 Learn More: Kailash Mansarovar Yatra Preparation

-Why is Kailash Yatra not open for Indian citizens?
+Kailash Mansarovar Yatra Status for Indian Citizens

 Kailash Mansarovar Yatra, one of the most revered Hindu pilgrimage sites, is also one of the most anticipated destinations for Indian citizens.
 The region has faced various restrictions and challenges leading to its restrictions for Indian citizens.
 The primary reason for the closure of this sacred site for Indian citizens was COVID-19, which was temporary.
 Later, there might seem to have been some border tension and political issues with the Chinese government, and hence they might not have been allowed to visit the destination since then.